qmuloadmin/betwixt/README.md

 `betwixt README.md -o /tmp/`

 If you run the above command in the root of this repository, you can then see a complete (albeit painfully simple) go program in `/tmp/main.go`.
 If you have go installed, you can execute it with `go run /tmp/main.go`

+#### Command Line Options

+You can use `--help` to get more information on the command line options.
+This will always be the best place to go for up-to-date usage information.
+In general, the most useful parameters are:

+- `o` or `--outpath` to set the directory to write tangled files to.
+If a `filename` prop is set to `foo.txt` and `-o` is set to `/tmp/` then code will tangle to `/tmp/foo.txt`
+- `t` to filter by a tag.
+Only code blocks with that tag set will be tangled
+- `--flavor` will set an optional Markdown flavor.
+This changes parsing tokens.
+Right now only `github` is supported, and is the default value.
+In order to support nested markdown, there is also the `nested` flavor, which is primarily there to allow betwixt to eat its own dog food.

 ## State and Plans